MNouman9/Deployment-of-Java-Application-on-EKS/README.md

 2. **Deploy via GitHub Actions**
    - Push changes to `JavaApp/` or `helm-charts/` and the pipeline will be triggered automatically.

 ---

+## Bash Script: `deploy-helm.sh`

+This script is located at the root of the repository and is designed to **simplify Helm deployments** for local testing or manual rollouts without relying on CI/CD triggers.

+### Why Use a Bash Script for Helm?

+- Provides a quick and consistent way to deploy the application locally
+- Abstracts the Helm command with predefined options, reducing human error
+- Useful for manual testing, debugging, or running Helm installs outside GitHub Actions
+- Helps maintain environment-specific flags or value overrides in a central place

+You can customize this script further to include:
+- Helm value overrides
+- Namespace targeting
+- Release versioning
+- Dry-run and diff support

+---

 ## Note on Future Improvements